Origin: Warrior in Final Fantasy I.

 Assured Strike (Ex)

-At 19th level, once per day, a fighter can spend a full-round action to make a full attack with double his normal number of attacks.
+At 19th level, once per day, a warrior can spend a full-round action to make a full attack with double his normal number of attacks.
 He must declare his opponent beforehand and cannot switch targets while he executes his Doublestrike ability.
 Doublestrike doesn’t double extra attacks gain through haste or any other similar effects that grants additional attacks nor does it stack with any other class feature that doubles a number of attacks.

 Weapon Mastery (Ex)

-At 20th level, the fighter has mastered his chosen weapon group.
+At 20th level, the warrior has mastered his chosen weapon group.
 Any attacks made with his chosen weapon group automatically confirm all critical threats and have his critical hit threat range increased by 2.
 This stacks with Improved Critical and similar abilities, but is calculated after all other modifiers.
 In addition, he cannot be disarmed while wielding a weapon from his chosen weapon group.

 Instead of receiving an additional skill rank or hit point whenever he gains a level in a favored class, some races have the option of choosing from a number of other bonuses, depending upon his favored classes.
-The following options are available to the listed race who have fighter as his favored class, and unless otherwise stated, the bonus applies each time you select the listed favored class reward.
+The following options are available to the listed race who have warrior as his favored class, and unless otherwise stated, the bonus applies each time you select the listed favored class reward.

 - Au Ra: Add +1 to CMD against bull rush or overrun maneuvers.